Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 Prov_Device_LL_SetOption(handle, OPTION_HTTP_PROXY, &http_proxy);
 ```

-<a name="when_to_set></a>
 ## When to Set Options

 You should set the options you need right after creating your IoT Hub device or module handle.
-Setting most options after the connection has been initiated will be silently ignored as many of them are used at connection initiation time itself.
+Setting most options after the connection has been initiated may be silently ignored or applied much later.
+Many of these are used at connection initiation time itself.

-<a name="general_options"></a>

 ## Common Transport Options
 You can use the options below for the IoT Hub Device Client, the IoT Hub Module Client, and for the Device Provisioning Client.
 These options are declared in [shared_util_options.h][shared-util-options-h].